Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 - If I skip today → I will restart tomorrow without guilt

-This removes the need to make fresh decisions in the moment, when willpower is usually lowest.
+This removes the need to make decisions in the moment, which is often when willpower is at its weakest.

-In other words, WOOP goal setting doesn’t just boost motivation—it reduces decision fatigue when it matters most.
+In other words, WOOP goal setting doesn’t just increase motivation—it helps reduce decision fatigue when it matters most.

 Why Visualizing Failure Doesn’t Make You Negative

-A common misunderstanding is that focusing on obstacles makes you pessimistic or discourages you before you even start.
+A common misconception is that focusing on obstacles makes you pessimistic or discourages you before you even begin.

-But WOOP goal setting isn’t about dwelling on failure—it’s about strategic awareness.
+But WOOP goal setting isn’t about dwelling on failure—it’s about becoming strategically aware.

 There’s an important difference between: